BeyondMicroControl/AsciiCAD/tools/GUI_TOOLS/quadrantUI.md

 *   **Variance / contrast**: how “flat” vs “busy” the glyph is.

-Quantise coverage into bins (e.g. 16 bins), so you can do fast filtering:
+Quantise coverage into bins (e.g. 16 bins), so we can do fast filtering:

 *   coverage\_bin = round(coverage \* (B-1))